 Not all types of military service count under these rules.
-If you think your military service may qualify, contact your Area Administrative Office as soon as possible.
-You need to provide a copy of your Discharge Papers for verification.
+If you think your military service may qualify, contact your Administrative Office as soon as possible.
+You need to provide a copy of your DD-214 for verification.

 The formula looks to the average number of covered hours per month you earned with your covered employer in the 12 months just before you left covered employment with that employer to enter military service.
 You are then credited with the same number of covered hours per month during the period starting with the date you left covered employment with that employer to enter military service until the date you returned to covered employment with that same employer after leaving military service.

 - If you die or become totally and permanently disabled while in military service, the requirement that you return to covered employment is waived.

 - If you work in an industry (such as the construction or convention trades) where you are required to obtain work through a hiring hall, the hiring hall is considered to be your employer under these rules.

 If you have questions about your pension rights under federal veterans laws, call your Administrative Office.
 You can also find information on the internet by searching USERRA the Law.

 If you leave covered employment and find another Teamster job not covered by this Plan, your work may count toward vesting and help protect you from a complete loss of Plan benefits.

 For each month you work as a Teamster outside the Plan, you are credited with up to 50 hours of service, provided you meet all of the following requirements: